Written by Daniel King | Edited By Walter Pacheco | Last Update: July 29, 2024

 The worst exposure undoubtedly occurred in Ambler’s asbestos textile plant, where workers processed raw asbestos for spinning into yarn.
 Pulling asbestos fibers apart created extreme concentrations of toxic dust in the air.

 Work areas were not well-ventilated because it would have interfered with the yarn-making process.
-Workers on all the other asbestos product lines suffered high levels of exposure as well.
-They were given no safety gear, no training and no warning about the long-term risks of inhaling asbestos.
+Workers on all the other asbestos product lines also suffered high levels of exposure.
+They had no safety gear, training or warning about the long-term risks of inhaling asbestos.

 Factory owners continued this policy of neglect even after the company’s medical officer identified an elevated cancer risk among asbestos-exposed workers in the early 1950s.